 Every day, people send us photos of probiotics, texts with Amazon links, and recommendations from their chiropractor, along with dozens of questions and misconceptions about probiotics.
-We’re here to clarify the FAQs and debunk some common myths around what probiotics are, what they do, and why you need them.
+We’re here to clarify the FAQs and debunk some common myths around what probiotics are, what they do, and why they can support your health.

 First things first, what exactly are probiotics?

-This is very important, and you’ll generally see quantities enumerated on a label as a certain billion or trillion CFU.
-Each probiotic is associated with an effective dosage, and this dosage is arrived at through clinical study.
+This is very important, and you’ll generally see quantities enumerated on a label as a certain billion or trillion CFU or AFU.
+To meet this criteria, each probiotic must be associated with an effective dosage, and this dosage is arrived at through clinical study or studies.

 That’s you!
-(Or your mom, or a dog, or a colony of honeybees, or whoever the probiotic is intended for.)
+(Or your mom, or a dog, or a colony of honeybees, or for whomever the probiotic is intended.)

 Can’t I just eat kimchi?
 Or drink kombucha?

-Well, scientifically speaking, neither of those things qualify as a probiotic.
+While it’s certainly possible for a fermented food or beverage to meet the scientific criteria for a probiotic, many fall short.
 Just because something contains live microorganisms, doesn’t mean it satisfies the definition.
 You might have ingested some bacteria, but do you know which strains?
-In what quantities?
-Have they survived the acidic journey through your digestive system and landed in your colon?
+In which quantities?
+Are they still alive at the time of consumption?
 Have those strains been studied, in those quantities, to actually do something in your body?

-This is, of course, not to say that you shouldn’t eat or drink fermented things.
-Many fermented foods and beverages are extremely nutritious, not to mention very tasty, additions to your daily diet (though we do suggest keeping an eye out for excessive sugar content—as many commercial products like yogurts and beverages are sweetened with added sugars).
-The distinction is that they are not necessarily reliable sources of beneficial, effective bacteria.
+This is not to say that you shouldn’t eat or drink fermented things.
+Many fermented foods and beverages are extremely nutritious, very tasty additions to your daily diet (though we do suggest keeping an eye out for excessive sugar content—as many commercial products like yogurts and beverages are sweetened with added sugars).
+The distinction is that they are not necessarily reliable sources of beneficial, effective, and live bacteria in adequate amounts.

-This actually goes way beyond digestive issues.
+This actually goes way beyond digestive health.
 Your body is complex and interconnected, and the gastrointestinal system sits at the core of it all.
-It’s connected to and influences everything from metabolic and gut immune function to cardiovascular, skin, and urogenital health.
-So, while improvements in gut health are often the most immediate, localized, and conspicuous, probiotics can actually have powerful effects across the entire body.
+It’s connected to and influences everything from gut immune function to cardiovascular and skin health.
+So, while gut health benefits are often the most immediate, localized, and conspicuous, probiotics can actually have powerful effects across the entire body.

 Is more better?